Commercial Property Insurance

 It’s also a good idea to consider your surroundings and the exterior risks to your business.
 Examine features like tree limbs and power lines to make sure they don’t pose a threat in case of a windstorm or similar event.

-Whatever risks you might face from wildfires, severe storms, floods, or hurricanes, could have increased over the past few years.
+Whatever risks you might face from wildfires, severe storms, floods, tornadoes, or hurricanes, could have increased over the past few years.
 Do what you can to protect your property from these risks and make sure you’re adequately insured.

 Protect your small business with the right commercial property policy